 Educational programs operate on a 12-month basis, 250 days yearly, with no more than ten days of those days being used for teacher planning.
 PACE Center for Girls operates on a 230-day calendar.

 The Pasco JDC program provides educational services for students ages 9 -18 who are detained by law enforcement.
-Emphasis is given to affective learning, as well as continuation of academic opportunities from the student’s previous school placement and GED preparation.
+Emphasis is given to effective learning, as well as a continuation of academic opportunities from the student’s previous school placement and GED preparation.

 The Juvenile Justice Transitional Specialist (JJTS) assists in the school placement for all students returning from out-of-county DJJ programs.
 The JJTS is the liaison between the District School Board of Pasco County and the Department of Juvenile Justice by assisting Conditional Release Case Managers, Juvenile Probation Officers (JPO’s), and the Public Defender’s office with progress monitoring and provision of educational documentation.
-The JJTS ensures that each student has an educational representative in attendance for their exit meeting and assists with entry transition referrals for the Alternative Education programs, PACE or AMI Kids Pasco.
-In addition, the JJTS facilitates collaboration of mental health and community services with the School District’s Student Services Programs and Services, the Department of Juvenile Justice, the families, and the community.
+The JJTS ensures that each student has an educational representative in attendance for their exit meeting and assists with entry transition referrals for the Alternative Education programs, PACE or zoned schools, alternative education programs and PACE for Girls -Pasco.
+In addition, the JJTS facilitates the collaboration of mental health and community services with the School District’s Student Services Programs and Services, the Department of Juvenile Justice, the families, and the community.